Over A Billion Recovered Nationwide

 If You Developed a Disease Due to Benzene Exposure, You May Be Able to File for Compensation

 You deserve to feel safe at your job.
 Many people in dangerous jobs, like factory or refinery work, rely on their employers to institute proper hazard controls and provide personal protective equipment (PPE) when toxic chemicals are used in the workplace.
 Benzene, which is used to make rubber, dyes, lubricants, gasoline, and many other common goods, is a dangerous substance that should be controlled in this way.

-Call our team today at (877) 958-7920 for a free case evaluation.
-We represent clients in benzene and other chemical exposure cases nationwide.
+Call our team today at (713) 787-3733 for a free case evaluation.
+We represent clients with benzene exposure and other chemical exposure cases nationwide.

 Benzene Exposure Risks

 Benzene is a clear, highly flammable liquid with a sweet, gassy smell.
 It is an organic solvent derived from petroleum that is present in solvents, plastics, oil-based paints, degreasers, and gasoline.
 It evaporates quickly; most exposure to benzene is through inhalation rather than direct contact or ingestion.

 Exposure to high levels of benzene can be fatal.
 However, most people’s exposure to the substance is long-term and at a low grade.
 While everyone has risks—gasoline, vehicle exhaust, and cigarette smoke all include benzene—workers in certain industries are more likely to suffer serious health effects.

 Those who may be affected include workers in: